The Conference Center at Waltham Woods

 Mr. Miller’s professional career consists of over 45 years of management, consulting, and research in the healthcare industry.
 He has worked for a wide range of organizations that have been involved with major movements transforming the industry.
 The focus of his work has been on strategic innovation, often involving the use of technology.
 He has extensive experience in tracking and incorporating best business practices, program design and implementation, and organizational change management.
 Mr. Miller has a BS from Cornell University and a MS from the Massachusetts Institute of Technology.

-Dr. Safran is chief performance measurement and improvement officer and senior vice president, enterprise analytics at Blue Cross Blue Shield of Massachusetts (BCBSMA).
+Dr. Safran is Senior Vice President, Chief Performance Measurement and Improvement Office at Blue Cross Blue Shield of Massachusetts (BCBSMA).
 In this role, she leads the company’s initiatives to measure and improve healthcare quality, safety and outcomes.
 Dr. Safran was among the lead developers of the BCBSMA Alternative Quality Contract (AQC), a provider contract model launched in 2009 with the twin goals of improving quality and outcomes while significantly slowing spending growth.
 Dr. Safran also retains an active academic practice, as a faculty member in the Department of Medicine at Tufts University School of Medicine, and has authored more than 80 peer-reviewed articles.
 She is widely recognized as having contributed to the empirical basis for our nation’s push toward a more patient-centered health care system – and for developing measures of patient care experiences that are now used nationwide, accepted as a national standard for this area of measurement, and used by the Medical Boards as part of their recertification process for physicians.

 Dr. Safran’s advisory roles on national and local quality measurement include work with the the Centers for Medicare and Medicaid Services (CMS), the National Quality Forum (NQF), the American Board of Internal Medicine (ABIM), the National Committee for Quality Assurance (NCQA), and the Massachusetts State Quality Advisory Council (SQAC).
 She serves on the Boards of Directors for a number of charitable and academic organizations.
 Dr. Safran earned her Master and Doctor of Science degrees in Health Policy from the Harvard School of Public Health.